 If you look around your home right now, it tells the story of your life there.
 Photos, pet hair, toys underfoot, maybe a saggy couch in the basement and mismatched towels in the bathroom.
 This is honest, but potential buyers want to see the story of their lives in your home.
 Better yet, the story of their ideal life in the space.
 And this is where staging comes in.

 In staging, you remove everything from your home that does not show it in its best light or for its intended use.
 Once again, your real estate agent can help here.
-If similar properties in your neighborhood are bought by young families, then your furniture and décor should reflect how a young family would live in the space.
+If similar properties in your neighbourhood are bought by young families, then your furniture and décor should reflect how a young family would live in the space.
 If an older couple might move in instead, put the toys away and bring out the craft supplies and the golf clubs.

 Staging has such a huge effect on people’s perceptions of your home and then on its selling price that there are companies that will come and stage your home for you.
-They may even suggest that you repaint your walls a neutral color if you have had a love of bright colors or even temporarily bring in new furniture and accessories.
+They may even suggest that you repaint your walls a neutral colour if you have had a love of bright colours or even temporarily bring in new furniture and accessories.
 Packaging your home so potential buyers can see themselves, and not you, living there is what this is all about.

 Not doing any repairs

-Buyers understand that there is always wear-and-tear on a home but they do not want to buy one that looks as if the current owners have not maintained it well.
+Buyers understand that there will always be wear-and-tear on a home but they do not want to buy one that looks as if the current owners have not maintained it well.
 It is not enough to clean and declutter your home prior to showing it to potential buyers; make sure that you have made any small repairs needed.
 Check around for nicks out of paintwork and woodwork; cracked tiles in the bathroom and kitchen; loose floorboards and holes in carpets – anything that even hints at neglect and “not caring.”
-Your home does not have to be perfect but it does have to look well loved.
+Your home does not have to be perfect but it does have to look well-loved.

 There are many factors that go into a successful sale, but these are five mistakes that any seller can avoid in order to make their selling process as smooth as possible.